Surf Rescue Certificate (SRC)

 What you will learn

 The SLSA Surf Rescue Certificate provides participants with skills and knowledge related to:

 aquatic rescue operations

 Upon successful completion of this course, you will be awarded with the SLSA Surf Rescue Certificate.
-You will also receive the following nationally recognised units of competency, some of which may be recognised as prior learning for the PUA20119 Certificate II in Public Safety (Aquatic Rescue):
+You will also receive the following nationally recognised qualification and units of competency issued through Surf Life Saving Queensland (RTO 2804):

 PUASAR012 Apply surf awareness and self-rescue skills

 HLTAID009 Provide cardiopulmonary resuscitation